 The impact of data changes is assessed based on the absolute change in the overall score of the indicator set is used to assess the impact of data changes.
-Any data update that leads to a change of 0.5 points or more in the score and 2% or more on the relative distance to frontier gap is classiﬁed as a reform, except when the change is the result of automatic official fee indexation to a price or wage index (for more details on the relative gap, see the chapter on the distance to frontier and ease of doing business ranking).
+Any data update that leads to a change of 0.5 points or more in the score and 2% or more on the score gap is classiﬁed as a reform, except when the change is the result of automatic official fee indexation to a price or wage index (for more details, see the chapter on the ease of doing business score and ease of doing business ranking).
 For example, if the implementation of a new electronic system for ﬁling or paying one of the three major taxes (corporate income tax, VAT, labor taxes and mandatory contributions) reduces the time or the number of payments in a way that the score increases by 0.5 points or more and the overall gap decreases by 2% or more, such change is classiﬁed as a reform.
-Alternatively, minor updates to tax rates or ﬁxed charges or other smaller changes in the indicators that have an aggregate impact of less than 0.5 points on the overall score or 2% on the relative gap are not classiﬁed as a reform, but their impact is still reﬂected on the most updated indicators for this indicator set.
+Alternatively, minor updates to tax rates or ﬁxed charges or other smaller changes in the indicators that have an aggregate impact of less than 0.5 points on the overall score or 2% on the gap are not classiﬁed as a reform, but their impact is still reflected on the most updated indicators for this indicator set.

 This methodology was developed by Djankov and others (2010).